 “But why?”
 I asked.
 “What makes it so special?”

 “Enough of the beakers and pipettes,” he said finally.
+My trance broke.
 “Let’s go see what you came here to see, huh?”
 He held out a hand for me to take, and I found that his was shaking too.

-What I remember best is the way my whole body seemed to shake.
+What I remember best is the way my whole body shook.
 My teeth started to chatter, though it wasn’t cold.
 I felt like I shouldn’t be here, like I was violating something precious.
+How a surgeon must feel if they realize halfway through a delicate procedure that they aren’t wearing gloves.

 He brought me to an inverted dome, larger than a football stadium.
 I looked up at how high it towered and felt a dizziness so profound I was sure I’d fall upwards forever into the sky and toward whatever awaited all of us there.
 Lodged into the dome in flat steppes that formed concentric circles around us were rounded rectangular lids about the size of bathtubs.
 I knew what was underneath each one of them, but I didn’t want to think about it, so I looked up again and tried to lose myself in the oblivion of the ceiling that wasn’t there.
 But it didn’t feel like oblivion this time.
 It just felt big, too big for me to hold in my brain all at once.
 When I saw that clouds had begun to form indoors something bunched up in my throat and I forced myself to look down so I could breathe again.